OpenLiberty/open-liberty-deep-dive/SNL_Instructions/module-4.md

 [INFO] [ERROR   ] CWWKS9113E: The SSL port is not active.
 The incoming http request cannot be redirected to a secure port.
 Check the server.xml file for configuration errors.
 The https port may be disabled.
 The keyStore element may be missing or incorrectly specified.
 The SSL feature may not be enabled.
 ```

 It's one thing to configure the server to load a feature, but many Liberty features require additional configuration.
-The complete set of Liberty features and their configuration can be found here: https://openliberty.io/docs/ref/config/.
+You can view the complete set of Liberty features and their configuration here: https://openliberty.io/docs/ref/config/.

-The error message suggests we need to add a `keyStore` and one route to solve this would be to add a `keyStore` and user registry (e.g. a `basicRegistry` for test purposes).
-However, if we take a look at the configuration for mpMetrics (https://openliberty.io/docs/ref/config/#mpMetrics.html) we can see that it has an option to turn the metrics endpoint authentication off.
+The error message suggests we need to add a **keyStore** and one route to solve this would be to add a **keyStore** and user registry (e.g. a **basicRegistry** for test purposes).
+However, if we take a look at the configuration for [mpMetrics](https://openliberty.io/docs/ref/config/#mpMetrics.html) we can see that it has an option to turn the metrics endpoint authentication off.

 Add the following to the `open-liberty-masterclass/start/coffee-shop/src/main/liberty/config/server.xml`